 Authored and endorsed clinical documents provide three main components vital to advancements in the heart rhythm field: analysis, discussion of current issues, and suggestions for clinical application.

-The Society also approved the scope for the following new documents and a focused update that are currently under development:
+The Society approved the scope for the following new documents and a focused update that are currently under development:

 - 2019 HRS Expert Consensus Statement on Evaluation, Risk Stratification, and Management of Arrhythmogenic Cardiomyopathies